matn7/CS-Notes/src/main/java/compact/flashcards.md

 }
 ```

-**90. Find the names containing '-' in it and replace it with a space, collect them into a list.**
+**90. Find the names containing '-' in it and replace it with a space, collect them into a list.** // here
 ```java
 void test() {
     list.stream()